GemBoxLtd/GemBox.Document.Examples/README.md

 ## What is GemBox.Document?

-GemBox.Document is a .NET component that enables you to read, write, convert, and print document files (DOCX, DOC, PDF, RTF, HTML, and ODT) from .NET applications.
+GemBox.Document is a .NET library that enables you to read, write, convert, and print document files (DOCX, DOC, PDF, RTF, HTML, and ODT) from .NET applications.

-With GemBox.Document you get a fast and reliable component that's easy to use and doesn't depend on Microsoft Word.
+With GemBox.Document you get a fast and reliable library that's easy to use and doesn't depend on Microsoft Word.
 It requires only .NET and it's much faster than Microsoft Office Automation!

 ## GemBox.Document Features